Collapsing Taylor Mode Automatic Differentiation: Implementation Experiments

 \paragraph{Results.} \Cref{fig:benchmark} visualizes the growth in computational resources \wrt the batch size (exact) and random samples (stochastic) for fixed dimensions $D$.
 Runtime and memory increase linearly in both, as expected.
 We quantify the results by fitting linear functions and reporting their slopes (\ie, time and memory added per datum/sample) in \cref{tab:benchmark}.
 We make the following observations: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Collapsed Taylor mode accelerates standard Taylor mode.} The measured performance differences correspond well with the theoretical estimate from counting the number of forward-propagated vectors. \Eg, for the exact Laplacian, adding one datum introduces {$2 + D$} versus {$1 + 2D$} new vectors.
 For $D=50$, their ratio is $\nicefrac{(2 + D)}{(1 + 2D)} \approx 0.51$.
-Empirically, we measure that adding one datum adds {$0.60$\,ms} to standard, and {$0.33$\,ms} to collapsed, Taylor mode; the ratio of $\approx 0.55$ is close.
+Empirically, we measure that adding one datum adds {\inputMetricOnly{jet/exp/exp01_benchmark_laplacian/performance/architecture_tanh_mlp_768_768_512_512_1_device_cuda_dim_50_name_laplacian_vary_batch_size/jet_naive_best.txt}\,ms} to standard, and {\inputMetricOnly{jet/exp/exp01_benchmark_laplacian/performance/architecture_tanh_mlp_768_768_512_512_1_device_cuda_dim_50_name_laplacian_vary_batch_size/jet_simplified_best.txt}\,ms} to collapsed, Taylor mode (\cref{tab:benchmark}); the ratio of $\approx \!\!\!\inputMetricRatio{jet/exp/exp01_benchmark_laplacian/performance/architecture_tanh_mlp_768_768_512_512_1_device_cuda_dim_50_name_laplacian_vary_batch_size/jet_simplified_best.txt}{jet/exp/exp01_benchmark_laplacian/performance/architecture_tanh_mlp_768_768_512_512_1_device_cuda_dim_50_name_laplacian_vary_batch_size/jet_naive_best.txt}$ is close.
 Similar arguments hold for peak memory of differentiable computation, stochastic approximation, and the other PDE operators (see \cref{tab:benchmark-ratios} for all comparisons).

-\item \textbf{Collapsed Taylor mode outperforms nested 1\textsuperscript{st}-order AD.} For the exact and stochastic (weighted) Laplacians, collapsed Taylor mode is roughly twice as fast (consistent with the JAX results in \cref{fig:vanilla-taylor-not-enough}) while using only 70-80\% memory.
-For the biharmonic operator, we also observe speed-ups; in the stochastic case up to 9x in time, and 3x in memory (differentiable). \end{itemize}
+\item \textbf{Collapsed Taylor mode outperforms nested 1\textsuperscript{st}-order AD.} For the exact and stochastic (weighted) Laplacians, collapsed Taylor mode is roughly twice as fast (consistent with the JAX results in \cref{fig:vanilla-taylor-not-enough}) while using only 40-50\% memory.
+For the biharmonic operator, we also observe speed-ups; in the stochastic case up to 9x in time, and 5x in memory (differentiable). \end{itemize}